Maple Syrup Tasting

 Maple, a dominant flavor

-This one is easier to characterise as you can say light, medium and strong maple flavour or a roasted dandelion root flavor.
+This one is easier to characterize as you can say light, medium and strong maple flavour or a roasted dandelion root flavor.
 It is more difficult to define this dominant flavor as quite often maple syrup will be blended to achieve a consistent maple flavor.

 Woody and Vanilla, dominants flavors